-Although ACC includes notes regarding repair, it is not designed to determine the repair.
-The qualified repairer should recommend the repair procedure in line with industry best practice, normally "like for like" i.e. repair as new to the original specification and manufacturers recommendations.
+Repairs - ACC includes brief notes regarding repair but ACC is not designed to determine the repair.
+The competent repairer should recommend to the owner the repair procedure in line with industry best practice, normally "like for like" i.e. repair as new to the original specification and manufacturers recommendations.

-Repairs and replacement parts, including valves, fittings and pressure relief devices (safety valves) should be undertaken to the manufacturers recommendations.
+Repairs and replacement parts to fittings such as pressure relief devices (safety valves), valves and man-lid should be undertaken to the manufacturer's recommendations.

-The tank user should carry out a risk assessment and ensure the tank is fit for purpose, safe and reliable for transport and in accordance with the regulations.
+Risk Assessment - The tank user should carry out a risk assessment and ensure that ACC and the tank is fit for purpose, safe and reliable for transport and in accordance with the regulations.

-iii.
-Health and Safety.

-All personnel undertaking these inspection guidelines should be trained in Health and Safety requirements in accordance with the Governmental regulations and Company Policy
+Health and Safety - All personnel undertaking activities associated with the ACC inspection guidelines should be trained in Health and Safety in accordance with applicable statutory requirements and best practice.